slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you."
 -- Kevin Kelly*

+> *The closer you are to the truth, the more silent you become inside."
+-- Naval Ravikant*